grap/odoo-addons-cae/base_fiscal_company/README.rst

 Limits / Roadmaps / TODO
 ------------------------

-- rename odoo-addons-cis -> odoo-addons-cae;
-- rename xxx_fiscal_company -> cae
-- rename 'fiscal_type' into cae_type : normal / cae_child / cae_parent
-- rename 'fiscal_company' into 'fiscal_company_id'

 * Created partner from users / companies, must be disabled by default.
   (maybe create a new module for that feature)
-* Add a m2m fields on company to have the list of users.

 Installation
 ============